Rita Ora Flaunts Ample Cleavage & Toned Abs In Tiny Tube Top

 Rita Ora doesn’t seem to have an issue with flaunting her fit physique.
 On Saturday, the singer shared a series of sexy snaps on Instagram to celebrate performing in three countries over three days.
 In the photos, the stunner is seen leaning against the wall in a dimly lit room.
 Rita went braless in a tiny tube top, leaving little to the imagination.
 Her toned abs were also on full display.
 The 28-year-old paired the look with a tie-dyed skirt, aviator sunglasses, layered necklaces, and bracelets.
-The singer wore her long blonde hair in tousled waves.
+The singer wore her long blond hair in tousled waves.

 Fans flocked to the comments section to compliment the singer.